sudipta002/Capstone_Project_Azure_ML_Engineer/README.md

 AutoML has yielded the highest accuracy i.e. 1.0 with **StackEnsemble** algorithm.

+**StackEnsemble**

+Ensemble machine learning methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms.
+Many of the popular modern machine learning algorithms are actually ensembles.
+For example, Random Forest and Gradient Boosting Machine (GBM) are both ensemble learners.
+[Source](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html)

 ![](images/automl_result.png)

 AutoML has considered a good number of algorithms before declaring StackEnsemble as the best one.
 Here is a screenshot of **RunDetails**.